Mikkomario/Utopia-Scala/README.md

 **Inception** allows you to easily distribute various types of events among a multitude of listeners that may come and go during a program's runtime, a feature that is very often needed in interactive client side programs.

-**Genesis** provides you with a powerful set of shapes and tools for doing everything visual, especially in 2D.
+**Genesis** provides you with a powerful set of tools for building interactive visual software.
-You have images, animations, curves, 2D shapes, 3D vectors, affine transformations, mouse events, keyboard events, real-time action events - everything you need when doing anything visual.
+You have images, mouse events, keyboard events, real-time action events.
 Without **Genesis**, you would normally have to rely on awt-tools, which are less flexible, less scalable, less functional and less easy to use.

-The only problem with **Genesis** and **Inception** is that the standard Swing framework isn't build upon them, but that's why we have **Utopia Reflection** and **Utopia Reach**.
+The problem with **Genesis** and **Inception** is that the standard Swing framework isn't build upon them, but that's why we have **Utopia Reflection** and **Utopia Reach**.

 ### Utopia Reflection